50 Wonderful Things to Do Once Your Teen Has Left Home

 12. Join a trivia team at a local bar.

-13. Volunteer in a local organization with a spot in your heart, like an animal shelter or children’s hospital.
+13. Volunteer in a local organization.
+Find a community organization that has a place in your heart, like an animal shelter or children’s hospital and share some of your extra time.

 15. Volunteer at a school.

-18. Start a supper club with a group of friends where everyone takes turns cooking for each other once a month.
+18. Start a supper club.
+Find a group of friends where everyone takes turns cooking for each other once a month.
+Or try it potluck.
+Share the cooking and the camaraderie.

 19. Join a book club.